lmontanares/midas-sheet/README.md

 -   `/auth`: Starts the OAuth authentication process
 -   `/sheet`: Selects a specific spreadsheet
 -   `/logout`: Logs out and revokes access
--   `/agregar`: Adds a new expense or income with custom categories
+-   `/add`: Adds a new expense or income with custom categories
--   `/categorias`: Shows the user's current categories
+-   `/categories`: Shows the user's current categories
--   `/editarcat`: Provides options to edit categories (YAML)
+-   `/editcat`: Provides options to edit categories (YAML)
 -   `/resetcat`: Resets the user's categories to default values
--   `/recargar`: Reloads data from the server

 ## Transaction Logging

-The transaction logging flow (`/agregar`) follows these steps:
+The transaction logging flow (`/add`) follows these steps:

 1. Select transaction type (income or expense)
 2. Select category (**from the user's custom list**)
 3. Select subcategory for expenses (**from the custom list**)
 4. Enter the amount
 5. Option to add comments (Yes/No)
-6. Log to the corresponding spreadsheet
+6. Log to the corresponding spreadsheet tab ("expenses" or "income")

 ## Custom Category Management

 Users can customize their categories using:

--   **View categories**: `/categorias` command shows current categories
+-   **View categories**: `/categories` command shows current categories
--   **Edit categories**: `/editarcat` command allows importing/exporting YAML files
+-   **Edit categories**: `/editcat` command allows importing/exporting YAML files
 -   **Reset categories**: `/resetcat` command reverts to default categories

 ## Usage